jedwvv/KanjiPy/README.md

 - Japanese learners like me who want to extensively test their kanji reading skills (e.g. to take the JLPT exam).
 - People who want to personalize a list of kanji to memorize, for example, to learn 100 new kanji words/phrases a week, or 10 kanji words/phrases a day!
 See how to personalize your kanji list below.

 Simply run the program in a console that supports utf-8 encoding.
-To check if your console is supported run in a Python shell:
+To check if your console is supported, run the following in a Python shell.
 ```
 import sys
 sys.getdefaultencoding()